Better operations through the use of intelligent machines

-The da Vinci robotic surgery system, now in its fourth generation, has become a mainstay at Chicago’s leading hospitals, where both physicians and patients are seeing impressive results.
+The first robotic surgery system, the da Vinci robot, produced by Intuitive Surgical, was approved by the FDA in 2000.
+The robot, now in its fourth generation, has become a mainstay at Chicago’s leading hospitals, where both physicians and patients are seeing shocking results.

-The da Vinci robot is taking surgeons one step closer to being able to perform “the perfect procedure,” says Pier Cristoforo Giulianotti, MD, chief of the Division of General, Minimally Invasive and Robotic Surgery at UI Health.
-And by all accounts, we’re getting there quickly.
+With the robot, surgeons are getting one step closer to being able to perform “the perfect procedure,” says Pier Cristoforo Giulianotti, MD, chief of the Division of General, Minimally Invasive and Robotic Surgery at UI Health.
+And by all accounts, they’re getting there quickly.

 Laparoscopic surgery — minimally invasive surgery using small incisions and a special camera known as a laparoscope — has increasingly become the method of choice among surgeons, offering less biological trauma and shorter recovery times for patients than open surgeries.
 The da Vinci robot takes laparoscopy a step further, optimizing not just the procedure, but the surgeon performing it.